Planning Your Courses

 Nutrition and health research

-You can pursue an independent research interest through our brand new Concentration in Nutrition and Health Research, upon the completion of a cluster of six required courses.
+Pursue an independent research interest through our brand new Concentration in Nutrition and Health Research, upon the completion of a cluster of six required courses.
 You can view the concentration requirements in the undergraduate calendar.

 Use the undergraduate calendar together with the Course Planning Tool and your previous degree transcript to forecast credits that will transfer to the Nutrition and Food degree.

 - Remember that a maximum of 20 transfer credits can be applied to your degree, and that courses can only be assessed by the Transfer Credit Office once you have been offered admission into the program.

 Once you’ve accepted your offer of admission and activated your my.ryerson.ca account, you’ll be able to apply for a maximum of 20 transfer credits.
 Be sure to review:

 Track your transferred or completed credits by checking your advisement report through MyServiceHub.

 To appeal a transfer credit decision, review transfer credit reassessment.